AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_android.md

 # Presence

-The presence feature enables users to to publicly display their online presence status and quickly determine the status of other users.
+The presence feature enables users to publicly display their online presence status and quickly determine the status of other users.
 Users can also customize their presence status, which adds fun and diversity to real-time chatting.

 The following illustration shows the implementation of creating a custom presence status and how various presence statues look in a contact list: